 Through the generosity of Grace Church, Pelham Road Campus, we provide ABA therapy to children at this location.
 A Board Certified Behavior Analyst is on-site to offer support and oversight.
 We receive ongoing support for services through United Way of Greenville County.

 133 Merrywood Dr.

 This 58,000 square foot facility provides opportunities for a myriad of services.
 Opened in September 2016, we currently offer clinical ABA therapy to children in the GLEAMS area.
-This campus is supported through the generous financial help of the Greenwood County Community Foundation, the Self Family Foundation, Self Regional Healthcare Community Outreach, the SC Department of Disabilities and Special Needs, and community members.
+This campus received generous start-up financial help of the Greenwood County Community Foundation, the Self Family Foundation, Self Regional Healthcare Community Outreach, the SC Department of Disabilities and Special Needs, and community members.

 501 E. Butler Rd. (future)

 This site will become the new home for Hope Academy, providing both inclusion-based and autism-specific classes, along with ABA therapy services.
 Located minutes away from I-385 and immediately adjacent to the City Park of Mauldin, this facility will offer multiple opportunities for community collaboration.
 A large multi-purpose room and enclosed courtyard will accommodate community gatherings and workshops.

 First Baptist Church of Pendleton

 We lease space at this location to provide ABA therapy to children of all ages.
 A Board Certified Behavior Analyst is on-site to offer support and oversight.